 During your surgery:

-- Your caregiver will make a small incision on or above your belly button.
-Your caregiver will insert the laparoscope through this incision.
+- Your healthcare provider will make a small incision on or above your belly button.
+Your healthcare provider will insert the laparoscope through this incision.
 He may also put surgical tools in your abdomen through other small incisions.
-Your caregiver will separate your cyst from your ovary.
+Your healthcare provider will separate your cyst from your ovary.
 He may then remove the fluid or blood from your cyst with a needle.
 If fluid is removed, it is sent to the lab for tests.
 If the cyst is cancer, you will have an open surgery instead of a laparoscopic surgery.

-- Your caregiver will then use a laparoscope to remove your cyst from your ovary.
+- Your healthcare provider will then use a laparoscope to remove your cyst from your ovary.
 He will take the cyst out through an incision in your abdomen or through your vagina.
 He may also remove part or all of your ovary.
-Using the laparoscope, your caregiver will look at nearby tissue and organs for signs of diseases like cancer.
-Your caregiver will then close your ovary with stitches or leave it open to heal on its own.
+Using the laparoscope, your healthcare provider will look at nearby tissue and organs for signs of diseases like cancer.
+Your healthcare provider will then close your ovary with stitches or leave it open to heal on its own.
 He will send your cyst and a sample of any tissues he removed to the lab for testing.

 After your surgery:

 You will be taken to a room where you can rest until you are fully awake.
-Caregivers will watch you closely to make sure you are okay.
-Do not get out of bed until your caregiver says it is okay.
-When caregivers see that you are okay, you will be taken back to your hospital room.
+Healthcare providers will watch you closely to make sure you are okay.
+Do not get out of bed until your healthcare provider says it is okay.
+When healthcare providers see that you are okay, you will be taken back to your hospital room.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.